-The Local Contract Review Board declares the following Contracts listed in this Section as classes of Public Improvement Contracts exempt from Competitive Bidding.
+The Local Contract Review Board declares the following Contracts listed in this Section section as classes of Public Improvement Contracts exempt from Competitive Bidding.

 - (1) Donated Public Improvements.
-The Superintendent may authorize a Person to construct a Public Improvement without Competitive Bidding or other Competitive process and regardless of dollar amount, if: - (a) The Person has agreed to donate all or a significant portion of the materials or Services necessary to construct the Public Improvement or perform the Service; and - (b) The Person enters into a license or agreement with the District whereby the Person agrees to comply with the Public Contract requirements applicable to the particular Project and any requirements that the District deems necessary or beneficial to protect the District. - (2) Benson House Program Contracts.
-The Superintendent may directly negotiate a Public Improvement Contract without complying with the Competitive Procurement requirements of these Rules where the Contract is for the purpose of supporting the Benson Polytechnic High School Building Construction Class, and all or a portion of the Contract Price is discounted or donated to the District.
+The Superintendent may authorize a Person to construct a Public Improvement without Competitive Bidding or other Competitive process and regardless of dollar amount, if: - (a) The Person has agreed to donate all or a significant portion of the materials or Services necessary to construct the Public Improvement or perform the Service; and - (b) The Person enters into a license or agreement with the District whereby the Person agrees to comply with the Public Contract requirements applicable to the particular Project and any requirements that the District deems necessary or beneficial to protect the District.